 There are other tax advantages, however.
 For instance, if you have extra trade credits with a bartering service, you can donate them to a charity -- if the service permits -- for a further tax deduction [source: Dun & Bradstreet].
 Some businesses also use bartering to take advantage of the 1031 tax code, which allows them to defer or perhaps avoid taxes on certain exchanges [source: Silverman].
 To qualify, a company must replace what it traded with something of equal or greater value, so that it qualifies as a form of capital reinvestment for business purposes.

-Before you rush to collect your idle assets and dive into the bartering market, take a gander at the links on the next page.
+Before you rush to collect your idle assets and dive into the bartering market, take a gander at the links below.